aurangzaib-danial/aurangzaib-danial.github.io/_posts/2021-02-16-the-thing-that-i-have-been-waiting-for.md

 ## Traffic Rules
 Driving here is easier than in **Pakistan** because everyone strictly obeys rules.
 However, there are a bunch of rules that you have to be careful about and for someone from **Asia**, it might be overwhelmingly but just be confident and try to learn the rules before driving here.
 I have gotten better understanding of the rules here and I have been taking my brother with me and everyday I learn new things from him which is a great opportunity.

 I want to extend my thanks to everyone who has been rooting for my car.
-I sincerely appreciate for all your best wishes.
+I sincerely appreciate all of your best wishes.